 Who conducts the inspections?

-Any Residential Life staff member can conduct these inspections, though most commonly your floor’s RA or your building’s Area Coordinator will be the ones conducting the inspection.
+Any Residential Life staff member can conduct these inspections, though most commonly your floor’s RA or your building’s Residential Life Coordinator will be the ones conducting the inspection.
 Inspections are usually done by one or two staff members at a time.

 When do these inspections happen?

 These checks happen a minimum of two times a year.
 Once in the fall and once in the spring.
-When the residence halls close or go to minimum occupancy (Thanksgiving Break, Winter Break, and Spring Break) staff also enter rooms to ensure that the building is safe to be closed.
+When the residence halls close or go to minimum occupancy (Winter Break and Summer Break) staff also enter rooms to ensure that the building is safe to be closed.
 A part of this procedure is continuing to ensure that no items that violate our Health and Safety policies are in the rooms.
 At their discretion, staff can also perform follow up inspections when violations are found, or can perform inspections if they have reason to believe that there is a violation present in a student room.

 Are these inspections announced?